cesaraustralia/DynamicGrids.jl/README.md

 It is extended by [Dispersal.jl](https://github.com/cesaraustralia/Dispersal.jl) for modelling organism dispersal processes.

+DynamicGrids can run rules on single CPUs, threaded CPUs, and on CUDA GPUs.
+Simulation run-time is usually measured in fractions of a second.

 ![Dispersal quarantine](https://raw.githubusercontent.com/cesaraustralia/DynamicGrids.jl/media/dispersal_quarantine.gif)

 *A dispersal simulation with quarantine interactions, using Dispersal.jl, custom rules and the